This is a new service – your feedback will help us to improve it.

 In October 2023, the National Fire Chiefs Council (NFCC) surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against recommendation 33.12c.
 Every service reported they are equipped to receive and store electronic plans.

 Due to the number of buildings and other risks in a fire services response area it is challenging to ensure all relevant operational risk information, plans and other information remains accurate.
 The responsible person for the building must ensure fire risk assessments and all relevant actions including the provision of plans and other information is completed.
-The changes in legislation (for recommendations 33.12a and 33.12b) support fire and rescue services ensuring that appropriate information is available to emergency responders.

-The LFB report that recommendation 33.12c is now complete having been incorporated into the Brigade’s One Risk solution.
+The LFB report that recommendation 33.12c is now complete having been incorporated into the Brigade’s ongoing One Risk solution.

 The completion of the One Risk project will contribute to the effective storage and dissemination of electronic plans and amalgamate all relevant building related risk information into a single system.
 The One Risk project is currently in Phase 2 (Procurement), although some workstreams from Phase 1 (Requirements Gathering) require completion.